pier

 Empower students to easily get involved on campus.

-I designed Pier, which serves as a central dock for students to connect with their peers through on campus opportunities.
-Pier provides students with a single destination where they can browse, filter, and plan to attend events that match their interests.
+Pier serves as a central dock for students to connect with their peers through on campus opportunities, providing students with a single destination where they can browse, filter, and plan to attend events that match their interests.

 Balancing simplicity and detail.